swvincent/acronis-summary/README.md

 # acronis-summary

-Python script that reads several emails sent by Acronis Backup and summaries then into a single email.
+Python script that reads several emails sent by Acronis Backup and summarizes them into a single email.

 Currently I'm working to cleanup the code, move settings to an INI file and write documentation.